What's a Professional Mahjong Player and How Can You Be One?

 - Transportation fees (especially if you have to travel from other cities to Tokyo)

-Tournaments yield a very low return on investment no matter how often you can win, so they will never really become a steady source of income; the most important prize that comes with winning a tournament is the title itself, and the "bragging rights" that come with it.
+Tournaments yield a very low return on investment no matter how often you can win, so tourneys will never really become a steady source of income; the most important prize that comes with winning a tournament is the title itself, and also the "bragging rights" that come with it.

-Fame and a polished image are vital to mahjong players because it allows you to re-invest in yourself and sell yourself, get your name out there and market your own name.
-You have to build a brand around yourself.
+Fame and a polished image (many of which will come with tournament titles) are vital to mahjong players because it allows you to re-invest in yourself and sell yourself, get your name out there and market yourself.
+You have to build a brand around yourself to stay relevant.

 How do you become a professional mahjong player?

 You can literally become a professional player from scratch in just 1-2 years time.
-All you need to do is:
+All you need to do is usually:

 - Find the association you want to join and check their Pro Test dates